suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
 		   //   notification refers to the the same notification settings for MENOS alerting
 		   //   hardware
-		   //     appears when mode is continuous
+		   //     appears when mode is Continuous
+		   //     enable
+		   //       if true, data is to be forwarded to an actuator given the specified devicename
+		   //       else, data is not to be forwarded to an actuator
-		   //
+		   //     devicename
+		   //       used when enable is set to true

 		L. GET LDSU DEVICE (SENSOR/ACTUATOR) PROPERTIES
 		-  Request: